tete1030/openwrt-fastbuild-actions/README.md

 8. *(Optional)* Customize `scripts/update_feeds.sh` for **additional packages** you want to download.
 9. *(Optional)* Put any **patch** you want to `patches` dir.
 The patches are applied after `update_feeds.sh` and before `download.sh`.
 10. **Commit and push** your changes.
 This will automatically trigger an incremental building.
 However, it will fail as you haven't built base builder. **Just let it fail** or cancel it in the Actions page.
 11. **Publish** a release.
 This is for creating the base builder.
-Or you can use [tete1030/github-repo-dispatcher](https://github.com/tete1030/github-repo-dispatcher) to manually trigger it. ("Type/Task": `docker-build`, "Payload": leave it empty)
+Or you can use [tete1030/github-repo-dispatcher](https://github.com/tete1030/github-repo-dispatcher) to manually trigger it. ("Type/Task": `build-base`, "Payload": leave it empty)
-12. Wait for `docker-build` job to finish.
+12. Wait for `build-base` job to finish.
-13. Collect your files in the `docker-build` job's `Artifacts` menu
+13. Collect your files in the `build-base` job's `Artifacts` menu

 #### Secrets page